Best Miele Vacuums – Choose Your Style

 Miele Bags & Filters

 Miele packages its AirClean filters and bags together, and calls the bags, “FilterBags.”
 The bags are part of the filtration process as well.
-The AirClean FilterBags are made from randomly spun fibers and are equipped with an auto-seal, a self-locking collar that keeps dust and allergens trapped inside when you remove it.
+The AirClean FilterBags are made from randomly spun fibers and are equipped with an auto-seal, a self-locking collar that keeps dust mites and allergens trapped inside when you remove it.

 The Miele HEPA and Active Carbon filters come individually and all last for 1 year.
-They have a time-release strip on the side which you activate when you first insert it into the vacuum to let you know when the year is up.
+They have a time-release strip on the side which you activate when you first insert it into the vacuum cleaner to let you know when the year is up.

 Canister Filterbags and Standard AirClean Filters